TITLE 89: SOCIAL SERVICES

 "Date of notice" means the date of the written notice of the Department's decision.

-"Department's representative" means the person who is responsible for presenting the Department's case.
+"Department's representative" means an attorney or designated individual responsible for presenting the Department's case.

-"Final administrative decision" means the Department's final decision, order or determination on an appealed issue rendered by the Director in a particular case that affects the legal rights, duties or privileges of participants and that may be further appealed to the circuit court under the Administrative Review Law.
+"Final administrative decision" means the Department's final decision, order or determination on an appealed issue rendered by the Director in a particular case that affects the legal rights, duties or privileges of participants and that may be further appealed to the circuit court under the Administrative Review Law [735 ILCS 5/Art.
+III].

 "Full-time care" means the child is a resident of the household, whether on a temporary, emergency, or permanent basis, and is receiving family care usually provided by a parent or guardian.

 "Godparent" is a person who sponsors a child at baptism or one in whom the parents have entrusted a special duty that includes assisting in raising the child if the parent cannot raise the child.
-The worker shall verify the godparent/godchild relationship by contacting the parents to confirm the fact that they did, in fact, designate the person as the godparent.
-If the parents are unavailable, the worker should contact other close family members to verify the relationship.
 If the person is considered to be the child's godparent, in order for placement to occur, the same placement selection criteria as contained in 89 Ill.
 Adm.
-Code 302.60 (Placement Selection) must be met.
+Code 301.60 (Placement Selection Criteria) must be met.
 If the godparent is not a licensed foster parent, all the conditions currently in effect for placement with relatives in 89 Ill.
 Adm.
-Code 301.80 must be met.
+Code 301.80 (Relative Home Placement) must be met.

 "Party" to any administrative hearing or other proceeding in the Department is the Department or the appellant, as the case may be.

-• is the child's step-father, step-mother, or adult step-brother or step-sister.
+is the child's step-father, step-mother, step-grandfather, step‑grandmother or adult step-brother or step-sister; or